kognifai/PoseidonNext-Framework/SDK-documentation/Dashboards/Creating-a-widget.md

 }
 ```

-*Note that these interface definitions may be subject to breaking changes in future releases.
+> Note that these interface definitions may be subject to breaking changes in future releases.

 ### Edit component
 The component that will represent the UI for the **configuration** object of the widget should implement the **WidgetEditComponent** interface.
-Currently the only member it defines is the configuration object itself.
+Currently, the only member it defines is the configuration object itself.

 Here is a full example of a widget's **edit component**: